Ouster TOP

 Features include:

-• Additional sensor data like IMU (Inertial Measurement Unit - the gyroscope and accelerometer), packet counts, matrices via Info CHOP and Info DAT.
+• Additional sensor data like IMU (Inertial Measurement Unit - the gyroscope and accelerometer) via Info CHOP.

 Connection Instructions: